RSE-Sheffield/team-container/content/posts/first-post.md

 +++
-title = "Welcome to Team Container: kick-off meeting" date = "2020-05-04" author = "Will Furnass" authorTwitter = "willfurnass"
+title = "Meeting #0 write-up: what is Team Container?" date = "2020-05-04"
+author = "Will Furnass"
+authorTwitter = "willfurnass"